 The joys of travel come from seeing things you can't see in your own hometown.
 This includes national parks and scenic beauty, but also the one-of-a-kind shops, guided experiences, galleries and eateries that are unique to a specific community and locally-run and cared for.

-Now more than ever, these small businesses need support from travelers near and far.
+And supporting local communities during your travels can have a profound impact.
 As a conscientious traveler, you can make small adjustments to your travels to actively engage with the communities you visit.
 When you seek out local establishments during your travels, you aren't only getting a more personalized experience, you're also helping to strengthen local economies.
 So you can feel good knowing that your trip and your travel dollars are making a difference.

 How to Support Local On Your Utah Road Trip

-Written by Elainna Ciaramella
+Written By Elainna Ciaramella

 5 minute read